christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 sudo bash cuda_7.5.18_linux.run --tmpdir /mnt/tmp
 ```

-Add /usr/local/cuda/bin to the path in the bash profile to have the NVCC compiler available.
+Add */usr/local/cuda/bin* to the PATH variable in the bash profile to have the NVCC compiler available.

 Let's create a public AMI : **ami-0ef6407d**.
 This AMI can be used

-- to test any GPU-capable library on the cloud, such as Theano, Caffe, BIDMach, Tensorflow ...
+- to use any GPU-capable library on the cloud, such as Theano, Caffe, BIDMach, Tensorflow ...

-- to launch with Spark a cluster of GPU instances with NVIDIA Driver and CUDA 7.5 pre-installed, as we show in the last section.
+- to launch with Spark a cluster of GPU instances with NVIDIA Driver and CUDA 7.5 pre-installed, as we show now:

 <a name="launch_cluster" />

 To launch a cluster of this AMI :

--  first fork `https://github.com/amplab/spark-ec2` and create `https://github.com/christopher5106/spark-ec2` repo where I can change the AMI for the previously created AMI `ami-e2f74491`.
+-  first fork `https://github.com/amplab/spark-ec2` and in the newly created `https://github.com/christopher5106/spark-ec2` repo, I change the AMI for the previously created AMI `ami-e2f74491`

-- create an IAM role named *spark-ec2* to later on be able to give access to resources to the Spark cluster (without having to deal with security credentials on the instances - avoiding dangerous `--copy-aws-credentials` option) and add the permission to attribute this role to the user launching the spark-ec2 command :
+- then create an IAM role named *spark-ec2* to later on be able to give access to resources to the Spark cluster (without having to deal with security credentials on the instances - avoiding dangerous `--copy-aws-credentials` option) and add the permission to attribute this role to the user launching the spark-ec2 command :

 ```json
 {